 Remove and destroy infected plants.
 The remaining plants can be treated with a fungicide if cultural practices fail to prevent new infections from occurring.
-For root rot, use or phosphorous acid Monterey Garden PHOS or Monterey Agri-Fos Systemic Fungicide) as a soil drench.
-For aerial blight, use the products above, copper sulfate products (such as Bonide Copper Fungicide), copper ammonium complex products (such as Monterey Liqui-Cop Fungicide Concentrate or Southern Ag Liquid Copper Fungicide), copper soap (Bonide Liquid Copper Fungicide, Camelot Fungicide/Bactericide Concentrate, or Natural Guard Copper Soap Liquid Fungicide Concentrate), or chlorothalonil products (such as Ferti-lome Broad Spectrum Landscape & Garden Fungicide, GardenTech Daconil Fungicide, Ortho Garden Disease Control, Bonide Fung-onil Concentrate, Hi-Yield Vegetable Flower Fruit & Ornamental Fungicide, Southern Ag Liquid Ornamental & Vegetable Fungicide, or Tiger Brand Daconil).
+For root rot, use phosphorous acid (Monterey Garden PHOS ) as a soil drench.
+For aerial blight, use the product above, copper sulfate products (such as Bonide Copper Fungicide), copper ammonium complex products (such as Monterey Liqui-Cop Fungicide Concentrate or Southern Ag Liquid Copper Fungicide), copper soap (Bonide Liquid Copper Fungicide, Camelot Fungicide/Bactericide Concentrate, or Natural Guard Copper Soap Liquid Fungicide Concentrate), or chlorothalonil products (such as Ferti-lome Broad Spectrum Landscape & Garden Fungicide, GardenTech Daconil Fungicide, Ortho Garden Disease Control, Bonide Fung-onil Concentrate, Hi-Yield Vegetable Flower Fruit & Ornamental Fungicide, Southern Ag Liquid Ornamental & Vegetable Fungicide, or Tiger Brand Daconil).
 Read the label completely and apply all chemicals according to directions on the label.

 Pythium Root Rot